Krishan36/Crypto-Tracker/README.md

 - **Guided Tour**: Get a quick walkthrough of dashboard features for a smooth experience.

 - **Sleek Interface**: Professional, user-friendly design for fast insights.

-## Intellectual Property Notice
-Please note that some Power BI files, Fabric Notebook scripts, and SQL queries associated with this project are not included in the repository to protect the intellectual property.
-If you would like to request access, please reach out via [LinkedIn](https://www.linkedin.com/in/krishanpatelpbi/).